mygithub23/aws-iac-basics/iac_aws_tf_basics_instructions.md

 ---
 ---

-### #3.
-Clone GitHub repo, deploy resources
+### 4. Clone GitHub repo, deploy resources
 | Step    | Instructions    | Result|
 | -------- | -------- | -------- |
 | #1    | In a browser naviagate to `https://OUR PUBLIC GITHUB FOR THIS LAB` | The GitHub repo for this lab is displayed.|
 | #2    | Clone the repo by running the following in CloudShell: `git clone https://SOMETHINGorOther' | The repo is copied into a new folder in your CloudShell directory. |
 | #3    | In CloudShell, run: <ul><li>`cd [THE DIR NAME]`</li><li>`cat main.tf`</li></ul> | The template is written to the screen. |

-> Check In: So we've got the files we need, let's examine the template to see what it does.
-### Reading the template file
+> ### Reading the template file
-In the output of the file main.tf noticd that:
+> In the output of the file main.tf noticd that:
-- The `required_providers` is set to 'hashicorp/aws'.
+> - The `required_providers` is set to 'hashicorp/aws'.
 This will pull in what we need to deploy resources to the AWS Cloud infrastructure.
-    - The `required_version` says that we want to use only provider versions greater than 0.14.9.
+>     - The `required_version` says that we want to use only provider versions greater than 0.14.9.
 This can be a significant consideration should Hashicorp introduce a change that makes, say, version 0.14 different from a future version that introduces something "breaking changes."
 In this case, we would set the value to a specific value such as `=0.14.9`, so we only use that version.
-- In the `provider "aws"` the profile is default (the default profile in your ~/.aws/config).
+> - In the `provider "aws"` the profile is default (the default profile in your ~/.aws/config).
 We also set the target region to US, Ohio (us-east-2).
+>

-*Now things gets interesting* :thinking:
+> *Now things gets interesting* :thinking:
+>

-- The `resource` section defines an EC2 instance running on a t3.micro instance with three tags.
+> - The `resource` section defines an EC2 instance running on a t3.micro instance with three tags.
 Look at the Amazon Machine Image (AMI) value: `data.aws_ami.amazon_linux.id`.
 That tells Terraform to look for a section named `aws_ami` in the file.
 That section will query the AWS infrastructure to get the name of the latest Amazon Linux AMI.
 This section guarantees that we always get the latest version of the Amazon Linux AMI.
+>

-Now that we know what is going to happen, let's move on.
+> Now that we know what is going to happen, let's move on.
+>

-### Initialize, format, and validate the template
+### 5. Initialize, format, and validate the template
 | Step    | Instructions    | Result|
 | -------- | -------- | -------- |
 | #1    | Run the command `terraform init` to initialize the directory with the needed providers.    | A message containing `Terraform has been successfully initialized!` will be printed to the screen. |
 | #2    | Run the command `terraform fmt` to ensure the terraform template file is well formatted.     | The file name `main.tf` is written to the screen if no errors are found. |
 | #3    | Run the command `terraform validate`    | The message `Success!
 The configuration is valid.` is written to the screen. |

-### Plan and Apply the template
+### 6. Plan and Apply the template
 | Step    | Instructions    | Result|
 | -------- | -------- | -------- |
 | #1    | Run the command `terraform plan`    | A large amount of data will be written to the screen.
 Verify that a value is shown for the ami that will be created.
 At the end of the output you should see the following: `Plan: 1 to add, 0 to change, 0 to destroy.`|